Edmund Clowney: Ministry

 Clowney was ordained in the Orthodox Presbyterian Church, and served as pastor for churches in Connecticut, Illinois, and New Jersey from 1942 to 1946.
 Westminster Theological Seminary invited him to become an assistant professor of practical theology in 1952.
 In 1966 he became the first president of that seminary, and remained so until 1984, when he became the theologian-in-residence of Trinity Presbyterian Church (part of the Presbyterian Church in America) in Charlottesville, Virginia.
 In 1990, he moved to Escondido, California where he was adjunct professor at Westminster Seminary California.
 In 2001 he began a full-time position as associate pastor at Christ the King Presbyterian Church in Houston, Texas.
 After two years in Texas, Clowney returned to Trinity Presbyterian Church as part-time theologian-in-residence, a position he held until his death in 2005.

-Tim Keller has said that Clowney and J. Alec Motyer were "the fathers of my preaching ministry".
+Tim Keller said that Clowney and J. Alec Motyer were "the fathers of my preaching ministry".

 In 1990 a Festschrift was published in his honor.
 Practical Theology and the Ministry of the Church, 1952-1984: Essays in Honor of Edmund P. Clowney included contributions from Jay E. Adams, William Edgar, Roger Nicole, J. I. Packer, Robert G. Rayburn, and Geoff Thomas.

 Clowney married Jean Granger Wright (1920–2008) on August 30, 1942.
 They had five children.